Details

 - Bio:

-Yalidy Matos is Assistant Professor of Political Science at Rutgers University-New Brunswick.
+Yalidy Matos is an Associate Professor of Political Science at Rutgers University-New Brunswick.
 She earned her Ph.D. from The Ohio State University in Columbus, Ohio, and her B.A. degree from Connecticut College in New London, CT.

 Originally from Dominican Republic, Yalidy is a 1.5 generation immigrant and first-generation scholar.
 Matos’ scholarly work examines the intersections of race, ethnicity, and gender and public opinion and political behavior.
 By drawing on theoretical frameworks from various disciplines, she uses a mixed methods approach to understand the racialized nature of U.S. immigration policies as well as other politically consequential public and social policies.
 Professor Matos examines the political behavior of different racial and ethnic groups in relation to identity politics.